Corbin Carroll Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.

-- The Phillies' 4.60 team ERA ranks 23rd across all MLB pitching staffs.
+- The Phillies have a 4.59 team ERA that ranks 23rd among all league pitching staffs.

-- Phillies pitchers combine to surrender the sixth-fewest home runs in baseball (46 total, one per game).
+- The Phillies give up the sixth-fewest home runs in baseball (47 total, one per game).

-- Strahm (4-3) gets the starting nod for the Phillies in his seventh start of the season.
-He's put together a 2.73 ERA in 33 2/3 innings pitched, with 47 strikeouts.
+- Suarez (0-1) starts for the Phillies, his third of the season.

-- The lefty last appeared in relief on Sunday, when he tossed one scoreless inning against the Chicago Cubs without surrendering a hit.
+- His last time out was on Friday against the Chicago Cubs, when the left-hander threw two innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.